The-Curious-Kartik/Cybersecurity/README.md

 ### 🔍 My Curiosity
 I was curious about:
-What kind of questions I might face in entry-level interviews
+- What kind of questions I might face in entry-level interviews.

-How to explain core topics clearly and avoid surface-level answers
+- How to explain core topics clearly and avoid surface-level answers.

 ### 📚 Things I Learned
-Common interview questions and how to approach them The difference between similar terms like authentication vs. authorization How to avoid vague or incorrect answers and give real-world context
+- Common interview questions and how to approach them.
+- The difference between similar terms like authentication vs. authorization.
+- How to avoid vague or incorrect answers and give real-world context.

+---

 ## Week 7
 This week, I started practical cybersecurity training via TryHackMe’s Cyber Security 101 path.
-I completed two foundational rooms: Careers in Cyber and Security Principles.
+I completed two foundational rooms: **Careers in Cyber** and **Security Principles**.

 ### 🔍 My Curiosity
 I wanted to understand:
-What cybersecurity roles exist and which one suits my mindset What core principles guide security systems and how they actually work
+- What cybersecurity roles exist and which one suits my mindset.
+- What core principles guide security systems and how they actually work.

 ### ⚙️ Rooms Completed
-“Careers in Cyber” room — learned different cyber career paths like penetration tester, SOC analyst, incident responder, malware analyst, and red teamer
+- **Careers in Cyber** — learned different cyber career paths like penetration tester, SOC analyst, incident responder, malware analyst, and red teamer.
-“Security Principles” room — covered CIA Triad, DAD Triad, security models (Bell-LaPadula, Biba), defense-in-depth, and ISO/IEC 19249 principles
+- **Security Principles** — covered CIA Triad, DAD Triad, security models (Bell-LaPadula, Biba), defense-in-depth, and ISO/IEC 19249 principles.

 ### 📚 Things I Learned
-Overview of key cybersecurity roles and responsibilities Understanding of CIA (Confidentiality, Integrity, Availability) and its opposite model, DAD (Disclosure, Alteration, Destruction)
+- Overview of key cybersecurity roles and responsibilities.
+- Understanding of CIA (Confidentiality, Integrity, Availability) and its opposite model, DAD (Disclosure, Alteration, Destruction).
-Insight into classic security models like Bell-LaPadula and Biba The concept of defense-in-depth (layered security) Introduction to ISO/IEC 19249 design principles like least privilege and secure defaults
+- Insight into classic security models like Bell-LaPadula and Biba.
+- The concept of defense-in-depth (layered security).
+- Introduction to ISO/IEC 19249 design principles like least privilege and secure defaults.